 Chiropractic and Massage

-A misalignment in the sacrum can initiate constipation, pressing on the nerves and triggering pain in the lower back.
+A misalignment in the sacrum can initiate this digestive issue, pressing on the nerves and triggering pain in the lower back.
 A spinal adjustment from a chiropractor can help with this situation.
-Often a chiropractor will recommend lifestyle and nutritional changes to prevent a recurrence.7 Self-massage of the abdomen could provide relief from constipation.
+Often a chiropractor will recommend lifestyle and nutritional changes to prevent a recurrence.7 Self-massage of the abdomen could provide relief.
 What is useful about massage is that it relieves stress and stimulates organs and muscles.
 This type of massage is performed below the sternum.
 One hand moves down the abdomen, followed by the other, and each hand cycles over the other “in a backwards bike-pedaling motion”.
 In another massage movement, the fingertips are used to “massage in small circular motions” starting from the sides of the abdomen and moving “inward and downward…progressively deeper”.
 Self-massage should be gentle and comfortable.
 Before any massage, a patient should increase water intake because toxins become dislodged and need to be flushed out.
 If engaging in self-massage while lying down, the patients should alternate moving the knees to the left and right sides.
 Being consistent matters: “two twenty minute sessions every day” is suggested.
 With regular massage, patients should notice improvements within a week or two.8